Southside Dermatology & Skin Cancer Surgery Center

 If you have skin cancer, you want your lesion removed as soon as possible.
 Robert Fischer, MD, a board-certified dermatologist and co-founder of Southside Dermatology & Skin Cancer Surgery Center in Tulsa, Oklahoma, is a fellowship-trained expert in a highly specialized, in-office procedure called Mohs surgery that’s highly curative for both basal cell carcinoma (BCC) and squamous cell carcinoma (SCC).
 When you notice a new or growing mole or lesion, contact Southside Dermatology & Skin Cancer Surgery Center right away for evaluation and treatment.
 Use the online form to book an appointment or call Dr. Fischer’s friendly staff.

-Mohs micrographic surgery is a highly specialized, single-procedure, outpatient treatment for skin cancer that has a 99% cure rate for new skin cancers and a 94% cure rate for recurrent skin cancers.
+Mohs micrographic surgery is a highly specialized, single-procedure, outpatient treatment for skin cancer that is highly effective against new and recurrent skin cancers.
 Dr. Fischer performs Mohs surgery on BCC and SCC lesions in the Southside Dermatology & Skin Cancer Surgery Center office with local anesthesia.
 You can have Mohs surgery to remove skin cancer anywhere on your body, including your:

 Mohs surgery is considered the gold-standard procedure for treating many common skin cancers.